Table of Contents

 Receiving compliments actually boosts dopamine in your brain.
 Studies even show this boost has similar effects to receiving a monetary gift.
 And the more a person receives compliments, the more they want it!

 So to avoid overcomplimenting, try giving the bait just once or twice so they’re satisfied.
-Give them the benefit of the doubt, because maybe they do deserve a complement.
+Give them the benefit of the doubt, because maybe they do deserve a compliment.

 But if they keep looking for bait, I wouldn’t advise giving any more.
 Overcomplimenting can lead to a toxic relationship that may end up bad for both of you.